Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Theory of relaxation-driven EMRI formation

-At this point, we can define two regions in the $(1-e,a)$ plane (see Fig.\ \ref{fig:plane}): \begin{enumerate} \item the kick-dominated region, where $t_\mathrm{rlx} < t_\mathrm{GW}$ and the orbit evolution is stochastic and dominated by two-body encounters; \item the GW-dominated region, where $t_\mathrm{GW} < t_\mathrm{rlx}$ and the orbit evolution is quasi-deterministic and dominated by the emission of GWs. \end{enumerate}
+\begin{enumerate} \item the kick-dominated region, where $t_\mathrm{rlx} < t_\mathrm{GW}$ and the orbit evolution is stochastic and dominated by two-body encounters; \item the GW-dominated region, where $t_\mathrm{GW} < t_\mathrm{rlx}$ and the orbit evolution is quasi-deterministic and dominated by the emission of GWs. \end{enumerate}

-Since strong velocity kicks might still push the orbit back into the kick-dominated region, or directly inside the loss cone after few orbital periods\footnote{The latter of these could be called EMRIs, as they spend some time in the GW-dominated region before merging.
+Since strong velocity kicks might still push the orbit back into the kick-dominated region, or directly inside the loss cone after few orbital periods,\footnote{The latter of these could be called EMRIs, as they spend some time in the GW-dominated region before merging.
 However, given the small number of cycles completed before the merger, the GW signal from these events will be too weak to be observed by LISA.
-We therefore classify them as DPs.}, this warns against identifying the EMRI formation region with the GW-dominated region.
-Following \cite{2005ApJ...629..362H}, a safest choice is that of labeling as EMRIs the orbits that reach the condition $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$.
+We therefore classify them as DPs.} we caution against identifying the EMRI formation region with the GW-dominated region.
+Following \cite{2005ApJ...629..362H}, a safest choice is that of labelling as EMRIs the orbits that reach the condition $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$.
 Here the orbital elements are so deep into the GW-dominated region that we can be confident that a merger will eventually take place after several thousands of periods.
 We instead define DPs as those events where the orbit enters the loss cone before reaching the $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$ condition.